nice-game-hints/lsl-wetdreams-two/02-kalaua/020-observation-deck.md

 ---
 title: Getting to the observation deck
-keywords: gold, member, telescope, faith
+keywords: gold, member, telescope, faith, binoculars
 ---

 The observation deck would be great place to look for Faith.